sanying123/documentation/using-the-api/reference.md

 },
 ```

-* `orderByDirection`: either `DESC` or `ASC` will be applied to the `firstDetected` field of a vulnerability.
+* `orderByDirection`: Either `DESC` or `ASC` is applied to the `firstDetected` field of a vulnerability.
-* `applicationId`: if included in this list, only results for these application IDs will be returned.
+* `applicationId`: If included, only returns results for these application IDs.
-* `statusFilter`: if present, only results for vulnerabilities in these statuses will be returned
+* `statusFilter`: If present, only returns results for vulnerabilities with these statuses.
-* `severityFilter`: if present, only results for vulnerabilities of these severities will be returned
+* `severityFilter`: If present, only returns results for vulnerabilities of these severities.
-* `titleFilter`: if present the vulnerability title will be partially-matched with this, it might make the query slower.
+* `titleFilter`: If present, the vulnerability title is partially-matched.
+Note that using this parameter can make the query return slower.
-* `assignedToFilter`: if present, only vulnerabilities that have been assigned to the passed emails will be returned.
+* `assignedToFilter`: If present, only returns vulnerabilities that have been assigned to the passed emails.
-* `includeCalls`: true by default, this indicates that `securityEvents`, `blockedEvents` and `calls` will be returned as part of the results, omitting them might be beneficial if you do not need them as they slow a bit the query.
+* `includeCalls`: True by default.
+Indicates that `securityEvents`, `blockedEvents` and `calls` are returned as part of the results.
+Note that using these parameters can make the query return slower.